How is Coaching Defined?

 What does it mean to be a certified Coach?

-It means your coach is either certified by the International Coach Federation (ICF) or is working towards certification.
+It means your coach has completed a Certified Training program affiliated with the International Coach Federation (ICF) and is either certified by the International Coach Federation (ICF) or is working towards certification.
 There are many people who call themselves coaches who have had no formal training.
 A coach that is certified or working towards certification is one who values providing the best possible coaching to you as possible, follows the highest ethical standards, and utilizes various strategies to give you the best of their training.

 The International Coaching Federation (ICF) is an independent organization that certifies Coaches and follows a specific ethical code.